 Kuroobi, part of Arlong's Quirky Miniboss Squad.
-He brags about his prowess in Fishman Karate, gets Sanji on the ropes for most of their fight due to most of it taking place in water, and only loses because he stops to boast and can't finish his ultimate move (when he first attack hardly did any damage at all) resulting in Sanji curb-stomping the hell out of him.
+He brags about his prowess in Fishman Karate, gets Sanji on the ropes for most of their fight due to most of it taking place in water, and only loses because he stops to boast and can't finish his ultimate move (when he first attack hardly did any damage at all) resulting in Sanji curb-stomping him.
 As a bonus, his name translates to English as "black belt".

 At first, Whitebeard appeared to be like this, ripping up Shanks' letter and demanding he come in person to deliver his message.
 However, we see that Whitebeard may be proud but not smug.
 He is fully aware of his decreasing health and when one of his comrades stabbed him, rather than kill the guy outright, he calmly embraced the traitor, calling him his son and forgiving him.
 He had charged into battle, expecting to die, in order to save Ace.
 If anything, he is more of a Jerk with a Heart of Gold.